amesaine/dotfiles/.config/xkb/README.md

 ### Do I need a special keyboard for this?

 > Any standard keyboard will do.
-Flatter keyboards on laptops are better solely because it is easier to press the relocated Escape (previously Right Alt) with the right thumb.
+Flatter keyboards on laptops are better solely because it is easier to press the relocated Escape with the right thumb.